satoqz/rapla/README.md

 The official instance is available at https://blade.trench.world.
 This is the easiest way to use the project.

-Simply use
+Simply add

 ```
 https://blade.trench.world/{your_rapla_key}
 ```

-to your calendar provider
+using the "import url" or "subscribe" functionality depending on your calendar provider.

 ## Docker image